siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:foreach_job}

-a vector with `int`s to double is filled and `ForEach` is called
+we can call `ForEach` with this handle:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:foreach_call}

 #### Reductions and Prefix Computations

 `Reduce` and `Scan` use a reduction and a transformation function.
-The reduction function has two arguments and a result that all have the same type.
+The reduction function has two arguments and one result that all have the same type.
 The transformation function has one argument and one result with potentially different types.
-In this case they all are of type `int`.
-The `Double` action and `JOB_DOUBLE` from the `ForEach` example is reused as the transformation function and a new `Add` action is implemented to facilitate the reduction.
-After casting the parameters from the signature the body of `Add` is:
+In our example, they are all of type `int`.
+For simplicity, we reuse the `Double` action and `JOB_DOUBLE` from the previous example as our transformation function.
+For the reduction function, we introduce an action `Add` with the following simple body:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:add_action_body}

-The job handles are retrieved
+The job handles are retrieved as follows:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:reduce_jobs}

-and a vector with `int`s to reduce or scan is prepared:
+Next, we create a vector of `int`'s:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:reduce_data}

-The reduction can then be achieved using:
+The elements of the vector can then be reduced by:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:reduce_call}

-and the prefix sum is computed using:
+The prefix sum is computed similarly:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:scan_call}

 ### <a name="sec_dataflow_heterogeneous_systems"></a>Dataflow

-Dataflow can be used on heterogeneous systems as well.
-In addition to functions and functors the dataflow sources, sinks and processes accept MTAPI job handles that implement the intended functionality.
-The action functions will be given structures containing the arguments and results according to the signatures used above.
-To simulate a heterogeneous system CPU actions with the following signature are used:
+Dataflow networks can be used on heterogeneous systems as well.
+In addition to functions and functors, dataflow sources, sinks, and processes accept MTAPI job handles implementing the intended functionality.
+The action functions will be given structures containing the arguments and results according to the signatures used previously.
+To simulate a heterogeneous system, CPU actions with the following signature are used:

     void Action(
       const void* args,